JonathanHelianthicusDoe/notes_on_toontown_strategy/ttr_quirks/README.md

 &dagger;: I was able to reproduce this bug long ago with an organic Firehose and an ***organic*** Safe on a lured level 9 v1.0 cog.
-However, now that I get back around to it, it appears to have been anecdotal, as I have had trouble reproducing it again.
+However, now that I get back around to it, it appears to have been anecdotal, and therefore possibly indeterministic, as I have had trouble reproducing it again.
 It&rsquo;s also possible that this particular instance of the bug has been patched since then, which would not be surprising given that it&rsquo;s so egregious.
 If you can reproduce this version of the bug, please do send me a screen-recording of it, and/or at least a more reliable and exact sequence of steps for reproducing it.

 ## Unused gags are sometimes stolen from toons&rsquo; inventories for no apparent reason